-EC to meet today after Oppn demands verification of VVPAT slips
+EC rejects demands of opposition parties' regarding VVPAT

-New Delhi, May 22: A day after opposition parties knocked on the doors of the Election Commission saying they don't trust EVMs and demanded verification of VVPAT slips before counting, the poll panel will hold an internal meeting today.
+New Delhi, May 22: The Election Commission has rejected demands of opposition parties' regarding VVPAT.
+The poll body has refused to make any change in the counting process.
+It will be go on as planned.
+This comes as a setback to the opposition parties, which have been demanding verification of VVPAT slips before counting.

 The 22 Opposition leaders drew attention to reports of what they called suspicious EVM movements and demanded verification of VVPAT slips before the counting of votes and not later.
 The poll body, however, dismissed the allegation adding that the EVMs were "absolutely safe" in strongrooms.